 Feature Description Performance Period Annual aligned with the financial year - 1 July 2020 to 30 June 2021 Performance Measures Each Executive KMP has a maximum of six KPIs.
 The KPIs are made up of two critical financial measures of CSL business strength, shared by all participants - Net Profit after Tax (NPAT) and Cash Flow from Operations (CFO), plus up to four individual business building KPIs.
-Hurdles are set at threshold, target and maximum levels of performance and there is real difference between under achieve/achieve/over achieve targets and measures, so that a challenging but meaningful incentive is provided The performance measures are chosen to ensure of the CSL strategy, delivery of business results an Financial Individual Financial growth is the foundation of long term sustainability and evidences our competitive advantage, whilst pursuing profitable growth, and aligns employee and shareholder objectives.
+Hurdles are set at threshold, target and maximum levels of performance and there is real difference between under achieve/achieve/over achieve targets and measures, so that a challenging but meaningful incentive is provided The performance measures are chosen to ensure Executi strategy, delivery of business results and ensuring CSL's s Financial Individual Financial growth is the foundation of long term sustainability and evidences our competitive advantage, whilst pursuing profitable growth, and aligns employee and shareholder objectives.
 The financial performance measures are NPAT measured at constant currency and CFO measured at the reported rate Individual performance hurdles align with strategic priorities, encourage appropriate decision making, and balance performance in non-financial priorities.
-The individual performance measures are based on individual responsibilities and categories include divisional performance, achievement of strategic objectives and improvement in operations, risk management, compliance, people, health and safety and quality 25% and Individual 40% Performance Measure Weighting The weighting of the measures is NPAT 35%, Cr O Executive KMP STI Targets Set as a percentage of Fixed Reward, target opportunity in 2021 was: Mr Perreault - 120% Ms Linton - 85% Dr McKenzie - 100% Vesting 50% earned on threshold level performance, increasing on a straight line basis with 100% earned at target level performance and 150% on achievement of maximum level performance (capped at 150%).
-The STI Outcome percentages are then multiplied by the KPI weighting and individual STI opportunity (as disclosed in Table 3 in section 6.2) to determine the payment amount Cessation of Employment A 'qualified leaver' (such as someone who retires) ordinary course based on the portion of the Perfo Measures being met.
-If the Executive KMP is not a rmance Period worked, subject to Performance
+The individual performance measures are based on individual responsibilities and categories include divisional performance, achievement of strategic objectives and improvement in operations, risk management, compliance, people, health and safety and quality Performance Measure Weighting The weighting of the measures is NPAT 35%, CFO 25% and d Individual 40% Executive KMP Set as a percentage of Fixed Reward, target opportunity i n 2021 was: STI Targets • Mr Perreault - 120% • Ms Linton - 85% • Dr McKenzie - 100% Vesting 50% earned on threshold level performance, increasing on a straight line basis with 100% earned at target level performance and 150% on achievement of maximum level performance (capped at 150%).
+The STI Outcome percentages are then multiplied by the KPI weighting and individual STI opportunity (as disclosed in Table 3 in section 6.2) to determine the payment amount Cessation of Employment A 'qualified leaver' (such as someone who retires) may re- based on the portion of the Performance Period worked, Executive KMP is not a 'qualified leaver', no payment will subject to Performance Measures being met.
+If the